Warner Bros. Harry Potter Studios Tickets and Tours

 Woman looking at the phone in the street| © Daria Nepriakhina 🇺🇦

 If you prefer to visit Harry Potter Studios Park on your own, you can also buy tickets on the Warner Bros Studios website.
-These only give access to the Harry Potter Studios Park.
+These only give access to Harry Potter Studios Park.
 They do not include bus transfers from central London (you will need to arrange your own transport).

 Book tickets for Harry Potter Park